deablosf/the-hell-am-i-cooking/README.md

 # The Hell Am I Cooking?!

 ### Overview
-A site where you can search recipes by the ingredences youhave on hand.
+A site where you can search recipes by the ingredients you have on hand.

 ### What 3rd party API are you using
 Puppy recipes : http://www.recipepuppy.com/api/